 This brings me to all of the query information.
-The most important things being the name of the reporter(You’ll use it later), their email, the deadline, and query guidelines.
+The most important things are the name of the reporter(You’ll use it later), their email, the deadline, and query guidelines.

 Browse through all of the queries and respond to ones that you know you could give a great answer to.
-It’s also crucial that you have some credentials to show off for proving you’re an expert.
+It’s also crucial that you have some credentials to show off to prove you’re an expert.

 Create a response that’s too good to refuse

 Alright, you’ve narrowed down some queries that you know you can respond to.

 Now it’s time to craft the perfect response.

 Here’s an example of a response I gave myself that was placed on a large website.

 Always use the name of the reporter.
 The email becomes much more personal, and it makes you stand out.